Faith: The Unholy Trinity: Chapter III

-On October 29, John goes to an apartment building in New Haven to assist a woman named Lisa, a childhood friend who had been sending him letters asking for help.
+On October 29, John goes to an apartment building in New Haven to assist a woman named Lisa, his childhood friend, who had been sending him letters asking for help.
 He finds the apartment building empty, but soon learns that it is a base of operations for the cult and a possible summoning site for Malphas.
 After undoing a magical seal preventing him from entering Lisa's room, he finds that she has been possessed by a demon named Alu.
 John fights and banishes Alu, though Lisa can die in the process; if she does not, she informs John that Gary Miller is the leader of the cult and asks John to stop him.
 If the player fulfills certain conditions, they will unlock a second secret boss named Tiffany, also known as the Daughter.
 She was a member of the cult who renounced Gary's rule and attempted to become a demonic vessel on her own, but was rejected.
-They will also unlock a secret floor of the apartment building, revealing that a cult member has been building a copy of their dead son using bodies collected for Gary.

-On October 30, Father Garcia asks John to investigate a nearby daycare center where children have been acting strangely, believing that it is somehow connected to Gary's Cult.
+They will also unlock a secret floor of the apartment building, revealing that an apartment tenant had been collecting bodies, possibly to revive their dead son.On October 30, Father Garcia asks John to investigate a nearby daycare center where children have been acting strangely, believing that it is somehow connected to Gary's cult.
 John finds the daycare surrounded by police, but manages to sneak in.
-The children are gone, but he finds drawings indicating Gary's involvement in their disappearance, and a secret passage beneath the school.
+The children are gone, but he finds drawings suggesting influence by Gary's cult, and a secret passage beneath the school.
 The passage leads to an extensive cult stronghold, filled with cultists who have been transformed into demonic creatures.
 As he explores the stronghold, John is ambushed by Gary and injected with a hallucinogenic substance before awakening deeper in the stronghold.
 Here, John may summon the third secret boss, the Unholy Spirit, who takes the form of a floating head; John can either avoid it as it stalks him or destroy it.
 John eventually enters the heart of the stronghold and confronts Gary himself, who reveals that his true goal is to summon the Antichrist.
 John and Gary fight, with John emerging victorious.
 Father Garcia arrives with a shotgun and forces Gary to retreat.
 John and Garcia pursue him, finding the entrance to the Crucible, the source of the cult's power, and a broken holy seal.

+Throughout Chapter III, John experiences several nightmares related to his infamous first exorcism, during which it is revealed that John, in a desperate prayer to God, made a deal with a white figure, whose appearance deceived John into thinking he is the Lord.
+In doing so, however, he sealed Amy's fate.